 Prosthodontics

-The Advanced Graduate Program in Prosthodontics is a three-year program leading to an MMSc degree in oral biology and a certificate in prosthodontics.
-An optional DMSc degree, which requires a minimum of four years of study, is an option for those individuals whose primary aim is to pursue a career in academics or research.
+The Advanced Graduate Program in Prosthodontics at Harvard School of Dental Medicine is a three-year specialty program leading to a Master of Medical Sciences (MMSc) degree in oral biology and a certificate in prosthodontics.
+An optional four-year Doctor of Medical Sciences (DMSc) degree is available for those pursuing academic or research careers.

 Master of Medical Sciences (MMSc)/Certificate in Prosthodontics